gruzovator/AnsweringMachine/README.md

 Node.js test project.

-This is an web service based on express framework.
-It replies to user with random texts.
+This is an Q&A web service that generates answer by Markov chains algorithm.